-For a literary perspective on the Monterey area, you can stop for a visit at the National Steinbeck Center in Salinas.
+For a literary perspective on the Monterey area, you can stop for a visit at the National Steinbeck Center in nearby Salinas.
 The multi-sensory Museum takes visitors on a journey through the author’s life and work.
 See big-screen clips from movie versions of his novels and exhibit features like the Model T Ford included in “Cannery Row” and “East of Eden.”
-A visitor favorite is the camper Steinbeck took on his road trip through 34 states.
+A visitor favorite is a camper Steinbeck took on his road trip through 34 states.

 Find creative inspiration – and lunch – at the Steinbeck House, the author’s boyhood home a few blocks away.

 18. Sample the Salad Bowl of the World

 The more we venture through California, the more interested I am in learning about California farming.
 In a state that grows as much produce as California does, the industry has a huge impact on our residents and the environment.

 The Salinas Valley neighbors the Monterey peninsula and is often called the Salad Bowl of the World.
 If you’re interested in making stronger connections with the food you eat, join an Agriculture Education tour with Ag Venture Tours.
 You’ll spend a few hours touring the region and can even embark on a walking tour of Pezzini Farms, home to one of our favorite farm stands.

 Even if you don’t end up on a full tour, stop and taste the fresh produce and other fun finds from stands just north of Monterey.